rcazzara/seldovia/_people/Keturakis_John_Russian_John.md

 Kovna, but from the district of the same name.

-Lithuania is a small European nation that was ripped apart in the 17th - 19th centuries by Russia’s invasions and, subsequently, by more than a century of on and off wars on its soil between Germany and Russia.
-As a result, nearly a third of Lithuania’s population chose to escape to the west.
+Lithuania is a small European nation that was ripped apart in the 17th - 19th centuries by Russiaâ€™s invasions and, subsequently, by more than a century of on and off wars on its soil between Germany and Russia.
+As a result, nearly a third of Lithuaniaâ€™s population chose to escape to the west.
 A majority of them eventually immigrated to the United States.

 At the end of the 19th century Lithuanians differed from most immigrant